umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/IContentFinder-v9.md

 Eg: `/blog/my-blog-post/blogfullstory` would 'find' the `/blog/my-blog-post` page and display using the `blogfullstory` template.

 In Umbraco 9 this convention has been removed from the default configuration of Umbraco.
-You can reintroduce this behaviour by adding the `ContentFinderByUrlAndTemplate` ContentFinder back into the ContentFinderCollection, using an `IUserComposer`, or Umbraco builder extension (see above example).
+You can reintroduce this behaviour by adding the `ContentFinderByUrlAndTemplate` ContentFinder back into the ContentFinderCollection, using an `IComposer`, or Umbraco builder extension (see above example).
 :::

 # NotFoundHandlers